yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcpreviewctrlimpl-class.md

  Wskaźnik do implementacji dokumentu.

 ## <a name="sethost"></a> CMFCPreviewCtrlImpl::SetHost
-Ustawia nowy element nadrzędny tego formantu.
+Ustawia nowy element nadrzędny dla tego formantu.

 ### <a name="syntax"></a>Składnia